-The cavern opens into area where the Camuy River runs into subterranean waterway.
-A sinkhole from above gives view to the vegetation hanging into the cave like long thin fingers hanging down from a hand.
+The cavern opens into an area where the Camuy River runs into the subterranean waterway.
+A sinkhole from above gives view to the vegetation hanging into the cave-like long thin fingers hanging down from a hand.
 The gentle tweets of birds, as they fly between the opening, gives a peaceful connection between light and life above, to the darkness below.

 Clara Cave and Sinkhole

 The Clara Cave chamber is immense, and it could fit a 20-story building inside.
-Towering boulders, vast openness, and the height of the ceiling evoke silence – only broken by the gentle splash water droplets and the echoes of the visitors hushed voices.
+Towering boulders, vast openness, and the height of the ceiling evoke silence – only broken by the gentle splash water droplets and the echoes of the visitor’s hushed voices.
 The huge sinkhole above produces eerie shadows as beams of light enter the cave, creating a surreal dichotomy of light and dark.
-In another area of the cave, the Camuy River can be seen below as multiple bat species fly between the crevices of the caves walls.
+In another area of the cave, the Camuy River can be seen below as multiple bat species fly between the crevices of the walls of the cave.

 This is a spectacular and informative tour.
 It’s best to get there when it first opens as the park will close when filled to capacity.
 Also, if you suspect rain the day you plan to go, call ahead as the park will close when it rains due to flooding.
-There is a picnic and gift shop area.
+There are picnic and gift shop areas.

 Set at the side of a cliff, Cueva Ventana means “Window Cave.”
 Unlike the Camuy caves which are underground, Cueva Ventana is stunningly located on the side of a cliff in Arecibo.